pagkly/Zed/Investopedia4/Inside Gentlemen's Agreements.md

 ## Understanding Gentlemen's Agreements

-A gentleman's agreement, being more of a point of honor and etiquette, relies on the forbearance of two or more parties for the fulfillment of spoken or unspoken obligations.
+A gentleman's agreement, being more of a point of honor and etiquette, relies on the [[Forbearance|forbearance]] of two or more parties for the fulfillment of spoken or unspoken obligations.
 Unlike a binding contract or legal agreement, there is no court-administered redress if a gentlemen's agreement is broken.

 Gentlemen's agreements have been commonly made in international trade and relations, as well as in most industries.
 Gentlemen's agreements were especially prevalent at the birth of the industrial age and well into the first half of the 1900s, as regulation often lagged new business practices.
 Such agreements were found to be in use to control prices and limit competition in the steel, iron, water, and tobacco industries, among others.